djbieber/stratifyd-user-guide/docs/source/mapdata.rst

 On the left side of the Map Fields menu, you'll see every field from your data source.
-Click on the '+' icon to identify any of the 4 data types mentioned earlier.
+Click on the |+| icon to identify any of the 4 data types mentioned earlier.

+.. |+| image:: plus.png

 .. image:: mapdata2.png